CLI Commands

 -r, --rendering <TYPE>

-Layout style: nested (default) or tree.
-Also accepts asNestedDiagram and asTreeDiagram (matching SysML v2 rendering names)
+Rendering type: nested (default) or tree.
+Also accepts asNestedDiagram and asTreeDiagram (matching SysML v2 rendering names).
+Overrides syside.toml [layout.render_style]

 -z, --zoom-level <LEVEL>

 Zoom level for rendering.
-Applicable only to PNG output (default: 3.0)
+Applicable only to PNG and JPEG output.
+Overrides syside.toml [render].zoom_level (default: 3.0)

 -o, --output-file <FILE>

 Path to save the image.
-Format is determined by extension (png, svg, pdf).
+Format is determined by extension.
+Supported formats: svg, png, jpeg.
 Default: element.svg

 Path to a syside.toml configuration file